Lauren Cullen

 About

-I am a Social Science and Humanities Research Council (SSHRC) Postdoctoral Fellow in the Department of English Language and Literatures at UBC.
+Dr. Lauren Cullen is a Social Sciences and Humanities Research Council (SSHRC) Postdoctoral Fellow in the Department of English Language and Literatures at UBC, where she also holds affiliations with the Centre for European Studies and Centre for Climate Justice.

-I hold a DPhil from the University of Oxford, where I was also a SSHRC Doctoral Fellow, as well as an MA and BA from Queen’s University, Canada.
+Dr. Cullen holds a DPhil (PhD) from the University of Oxford, where she was also a SSHRC Doctoral Fellow, as well as an M.A. and B.A. from Queen’s University, Canada.

 Teaching